SeisComP/seiscomp/doc/base/introduction.rst

 * Powerful and reliable automatic data processing in real time or during post-processing
 * User-friendly and comprehensive graphical interfaces
-* Modern and well-maintained `OpenSource software <https://github.com/SeisComP>`_ welcoming community contributions.
+* Modern and well-maintained OpenSource software on `GitHub`_ welcoming community contributions.

-The first work on what became SeisComP today began nearly two decades ago with developments at GFZ of plugins for digitizers.
+The first work on what became SeisComP today began nearly two decades ago with developments at :term:`GFZ` of plugins for digitizers.
-It is now continued by gempa GmbH and GFZ.
+It is now continued by :term:`gempa GmbH` and GFZ.
-The :ref:`section on historical information <history>` provide details on the past and current releases.
+The :ref:`section on historical information <history>` provides details on the past and current releases.